wp-plugins/events-made-easy/readme.txt

 * Feature: added event placeholders #_EVENTCREATIONDATE, #_EVENTMODIFDATE, #_EVENTCREATIONTIME, #_EVENTMODIFTIME
 * Feature: added description for categories, together with placeholders #_EVENTCATEGORYDESCRIPTIONS and #_LOCATIONCATEGORYDESCRIPTIONS
 * Feature: added option "approval_status" to shortcode eme_mybookings.
 Values: 0=all, 1=approved, 2=pending.
 Default: 0
+* Bugfix: when canceling a booking via the cancel url, the mail being sent contained the free spaces info from before the cancel, it was sent too early in the process

 = 1.5.35 =
 * Bugfix: RSVP placeholders in multibooking mails were not being correctly replaced